vladfxstoader/IntroductionToRobotics/README.md

 b) Highscore: update it when the game is done.
 Save the top 5 values in EEPROM with name and score

-c) Settings: enter name, difficulty (saved to EEPROM), LCD brightness control (saved to EEPROM), matrix brightness control (saved to EEPROM), sounds on or off (saved to eeprom).
+c) Settings: enter name, difficulty (saved to EEPROM), LCD brightness control (saved to EEPROM), matrix brightness control (saved to EEPROM), sounds on or off (saved to EEPROM), reset leaderboard.

 d) About: details about the creator (game name, author, GitHub user)